Type 63A light tank

 The Type 63A (63A式 (Liùsān A shì); also known as the ZTS63A) is an amphibious light tank upgraded from the Type 63, designed for river-crossing operations at inland rivers and lakes.
 Its industrial designation is WZ213.

-The Type 63A is being replaced by the ZTD-05 Amphibious Assault Tank.
+The Type 63A is being replaced by the ZTD-05 amphibious assault tank.

 Development

 Before the mid-1990s, Chinese ground forces relied on the Type 63 amphibious light tank developed in the early 1960s.
 The low swimming-speed and weak firepower of the Type 63 was insufficient to the needs of modern maritime amphibious assault operations that PLA would conduct.
 The PLA demanded a replacement for the Type 63 in the early 1990s, which led to the development of the Type 63A in 1997.
-Reports indicate that over 300 examples has been delivered to the PLA by the end of 2000.
-The tank is also used by the Tanzanian armed forces.
+Reports indicate that over 300 examples have been delivered to the PLA by the end of 2000.

 Compared to the Type 63, the Type 63A featured five major improvements:

-The modernised Type 63 to Type 63A has given enhanced sea travelling performance, increased swimming speed, improved fire-control system, ATGM capability, and larger 105 mm rifled gun with dual stabilizers.
+enhanced sea travelling performance, increased swimming speed, improved fire-control system, ATGM capability, and larger 105 mm rifled gun with dual stabilizers.

 Design

 Characteristics

-The Type 63A is a lightly armoured amphibious light tank with a flat, boat-like hull.
-Suspension is made up of 6 road wheels and lead or return rollers.
-A redesigned welded turret from the original Type 63 is mounted center of the hull, with the powerpack positioned in the rear.
+The Type 63A is a lightly armored amphibious light tank with a flat, boat-like hull.
+The suspension is made up of 6 road wheels and lead or return rollers.
+A redesigned welded turret from the original Type 63 is mounted at the center of the hull, with the powerpack positioned in the rear.
 The Type 63A has 2 additional floating tanks to increase the stability of the vehicle in the water.
 There are 3 water inlets on both sides of the hull.
-In the rear of the hull there are to allow 2 large water jets for travelling in water.
+In the rear of the hull, there are to allow 2 large water jets for traveling in water.

 Armament

-Type 63A introduces an enlarged welded turret replacing the original Type 63 turret, the modernised Type 63A utilises a two-axis stabilised ZPL-98 105 mm rifled gun replacing the 85 mm gun.
-The 105 mm rifled gun fires armour piercing fin stabilised discarding sabot (APFSDS), high explosive (HE), and high-explosive anti-tank (HEAT) ammunitions, and GP105 laser beam riding guided missiles.
+Type 63A introduces an enlarged welded turret replacing the original Type 63 turret, the modernized Type 63A utilizes a two-axis stabilized ZPL-98 105 mm rifled gun replacing the 85 mm gun.
+The 105 mm rifled gun fires armor piercing fin stabilized discarding sabot (APFSDS), high explosive (HE), and high-explosive anti-tank (HEAT) ammunitions, and GP105 laser beam riding guided missiles.
 A total of 45 rounds can be carried inside the vehicle.
 APFSDS round can penetrates 400 mm RHA armour or destroy a reinforced concrete bunker at a distance of 2,000 m.

 To overcome the inaccuracy of firing when swimming, the GP105 gun-launched missile uses laser-beam guidance which is not affected by wave motion while swimming.
 The missile has a maximum firing range of 4–5 km with a first hit probability of +90% against stationary targets.
 It can also engage low-flying helicopters.
 Secondary weapons include QJC-88 roof-mounted machine gun and Type 63 coaxial machine gun.